OpenZeppelin/stylus-test-helpers/crates/motsu/README.md

 NOTE!!!
 We require a contract to implement unsafe trait `stylus_sdk::prelude::TopLevelStorage`, for a contract to be used in tests.
-Typically, all contracts marked with [`stylus_sdk::prelude::entrypoint`] will have this trait automatically derived.
+Typically, all contracts marked with `#[entrypoint]` will have this trait automatically derived.
 Otherwise, you should do it by
 yourself: